Jiajun-Huang/mysite/frontend/src/app/(main)/about/about.md

 ## What is this?

-This package is a [React][React] component that can be given a string of markdown that it’ll safely render to React elements.
+This package is a [React] component that can be given a string of markdown that it’ll safely render to React elements.
 You can pass plugins to change how markdown is transformed and pass components that will be used instead of normal HTML elements.